Altruistic Ride Sharing: A Framework for Fair and Sustainable Urban Mobility via Peer-to-Peer Incentives: Conclusion and Future Work

 To improve system robustness, future work must incorporate more realistic and non-cooperative behaviors, such as modeling dishonest participants (e.g., no-shows, deliberate dropouts).
-To counter the reality that "real users may be strategic and malicious", this requires developing a better game-theoretic model (e.g., one based on incomplete information or an adversarial search) to analyze and mitigate non-cooperative strategies.
-In addition to the current grid structure, future works could also explore using dynamic road graph topology (e.g., a high-performance, \textit{graphhopper}-based structure).
+Future work should also explore practical trust and safety mechanisms for real-world deployment, such as user verification and reputation-based accountability systems.
+To counter the reality that ``real users may be strategic and malicious'', this requires developing a better game-theoretic model (e.g., one based on incomplete information or adversarial search) to analyze and mitigate non-cooperative strategies.
+In addition to the current grid structure, future works could also explore using dynamic road graph topology (e.g., a high-performance, \textit{GraphHopper}-based structure).